kyverno/website/content/en/docs/Policy Reports/_index.md

 ```

 {{% alert title="Tip" color="info" %}}
-Note that the name of the report is mostly random, don't forget to add `-o wide` to  show additional informations that will help identify the resource associated with the report.
+Note that the name of the report is mostly random.
+Add `-o wide` to  show additional information that will help identify the resource associated with the report.
 {{% /alert %}}

 {{% alert title="Tip" color="info" %}}